-The Wells Fargo Platinum card’s balance transfer fee is 3% for 120 days, then 5%.
+The Wells Fargo Platinum card’s balance transfer fee is 3% intro for 120 days, then up to 5% (min $5).
 The fee applies to each balance transferred to the Wells Fargo Platinum credit card.

 That does not mean Wells Fargo Platinum is bad for balance transfers, however.
 Most balance transfer credit cards charge balance transfer fees.
 Plus, Wells Fargo Platinum offers a low introductory APR that helps make up for it: 0% for 18 months on qualifying balance transfers.